zjthom3/TFT-Tracker/README.md

 ```
 This triggers the market ingest workflow for seeded tickers (NVDA, BTC), storing market and indicator snapshots and recalculating their current Tit-for-Tat phase state.

+### Watchlist Tips
+- The dashboard defaults to tracking `NVDA` and `BTC-USD`.
+Edit the watchlist from the UI; entries persist in `localStorage`.
+- Each addition calls the `/assets` endpoint (creating the asset if it does not exist) and future ingests will populate snapshots automatically.

 ## CI
 GitHub Actions run linting and tests for both services on pull requests.